aamritbistaa/HotelManagementSystem/Readme.md

 Start with starting a mysql database

-It should have host="localhost",username="root",password="",database="hotelmanagementsystem"
-    There should be 3 tables in a database
+It should have host="localhost",user="root",password="",database="hotelmanagementsystem" There should be 3 tables in a database

         customer
             it contains
             column name:        Datatype:
                 ref             INT(11)[Primary key, Not null]
                 name            VARCHAR(45)